www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

 * [ ] Deploy default distro application on public server.
     * [x] Implement privacy warning pop up, only for server.
     * [ ] Create weekly deployment task.
+        * [ ] Do not require `loginctl enable-linger` in order to run Podman container without ssh session, in order to ensure, that all programs of ssh sessions are closed.
     * [ ] Create application builder.
         * [x] Cache m2.
         * [x] Avoid building RCP application, in order to avoid build error.